How to Convert UCUM Units with FHIR Server

 UCUM is a widely adopted standard that many different healthcare organizations and systems support.
-It provides a single, standard way to represent units of measure, which can help prevent errors and improve the accuracy of data exchange between different systems.
-Learn about how UCUM works and how it can be used to improve interoperability in healthcare.
+It provides a single, standard way to represent UCUM units of measure, which can help prevent errors and improve the accuracy of data exchange between different systems.
+Learn about how the UCUM coding system works and how it can be used to improve interoperability in healthcare.

 Ensuring interoperability between various healthcare IT systems requires multiple standards.
 Among them is FHIR, developed by the HL7 standards organization, which is the newest and most promising one.
-Its adoption has been growing recently.
+Its adoption has significantly grown in the past years.
 Such standards play a key role in organizing data into comprehensive structures as it moves between systems.

 Each health organization, whether a hospital or laboratory, tends to use its own numerical unit representation, depending on various factors.
 As a result, this discrepancy in data can pose significant challenges to interoperability.